Faux Soir: The Faux Soir project

 The idea for Faux Soir came to Marc Aubrion on 19 October 1943 while he was editing an article planned for 11 November.
 The following day he shared his idea with René Noël, head of the press department of the FI in Brabant and Hainaut.
 The idea was to publish and distribute a fake issue of Le Soir on 11 November, which would be the 25th anniversary of the German defeat in World War I.

 Noël was enthusiastic about the idea, and along with Aubrion, he quickly put in place the steps which would allow such a significant operation to be carried out within 21 days.
 The publication date was fixed for November 9.
 The 10th was a Wednesday, the day when Le Soir would be published on four pages.
 The difficulty of printing a single page seemed enough, and the release of Faux Soir was put forward by a day.

 Problems abounded.
 Firstly, Aubrion and Noël rapidly realised that the project would go well beyond their initial estimate of a few hundred copies.
 They decided to limit the circulation to 100 copies per newsagent or kiosk, adding a banner to each pack of newspapers which explained that the small number of copies was due to a breakdown of Le Soir's machinery.
 Nonetheless even this limited distribution demanded a print run of 50,000 copies, assuming 500 kiosks to give Brussels reasonable coverage.

 Added to the difficulty of printing the fake newspaper, which in particular presupposed obtaining almost non-existent large-format paper and using printing machinery which was all under surveillance, the paper would have to be distributed under the very nose of the occupier as well as short-circuiting the normal distribution channels of the real Le Soir.

+Noël set out to find financial support.
+He quickly obtained it thanks to Andrée Grandjean ("Françoise"), a lawyer at the Court of Appeal and a key figure in publishing the clandestine newspaper Justice libre au Palais.
+She enlisted the help of businessman Alfred Fourcroy, who was also in charge of an escape network for allied pilots.
+50,000 Belgian francs were advanced to cover printing costs.